Nepal has returned to normal after the recent protests. Book your trek with confidence.

 • Cross the challenging Thorong La Pass at an elevation of 5416 meters.

-• Explore and discover the tranquil Tilicho Lake at 4919 meters.
+• Explore and discover the tranquil Tilicho Lake at 4920 m.

 • Visit the holy Muktinath temple, a sacred site for Hindus and Buddhists.

-• Witness gorgeous sunrise from the famous Poon Hill View Point at 3210 meters.
+• Witness a gorgeous sunrise from the famous Poon Hill View Point at 3210 m.

 • Admire the breathtaking mountain views of Annapurna, Machhapuchre (Fishtail), Dhaulagiri, Hiunchuli, Nilgiri, and many more.